wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 3. Your Profile Users Page

 == Changelog ==

-the latest version of this plugin work on all wordpress version from 3.1+ to 3.9+ `All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`
+the latest version of this plugin work on all wordpress version from 3.1+ to 3.9+

+`All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`

 = Development Status =

 Developmental Code in Becoming!

+== Thanks ==

+Thanks to Donald J. Fischer @ fischercreativemedia.com for this plugin!

 = 1.6 =
 * Changed readme.txt and plugin header text to give [sLa NGjI's](//slangji.wordpress.com/) credit, where credit it due.
 (04/14/2014)